 Project financing is a means of obtaining funds for industrial projects, long-term infrastructure, and public services.
 Many businesses use this funding method to take care of major projects using a non-recourse or limited financial structure.
-There are several ways to secure project finance, such as investor, loans, private finance, equity, funds, grants, etc. The repayment is managed from the cash-flow generated off the project.
+There are several ways to secure project finance, such as investors, loans, private finance, equity, funds, grants, etc. The repayment is managed from the cash flow generated by the project.

 It is a secured form of lending, accepting the project’s rights, assets, and interests as collateral.
 Project loans are useful in more than one way.
-It can help expand the manufacturing capacity, rent a workstation, upgrade technology, handle unexpected expenses, experimentation for a new service or a product, create a cash pool, etc.
+It can help expand the manufacturing capacity, rent a workstation, upgrade technology, handle unexpected expenses, experiment with a new service or a product, create a cash pool, etc.

-Below, we have discussed different sources from where one can obtain project financing.
+Below, we have discussed different sources from which one can obtain project financing.

 - Business Angels